Javad Marandi: Logistics

-Marandi held a controlling stake in Roth Gerueste, a Swiss market scaffolding and hi-tech building materials manufacturer up until early 2021.
+Marandi held a controlling stake in Roth Gerueste, a Swiss market scaffolding and hi-tech building materials manufacturer until early 2021.
+Lux Magazine published an interview with him in 2016 on investing in Switzerland.

+Legal disputes

+In May 2023, Marandi lost a 19-month legal battle with the BBC to remain anonymous regarding a National Crime Agency (NCA) global money laundering investigation.
+On 16 May 2023, it was reported that the NCA found some of Marandi's overseas interests had been involved in the Azerbaijani laundromat money-laundering scheme.

 Philanthropy

 The Marandi Foundation supports children's health and education; and cultural history and art.
 Marandi is also chairman of the advisory board of The Watercolour World, a charity working to provide online public access to thousands of documentary watercolours from all over the world.
 The goal of the charity is to collate a unique visual history of the world.
 The Prince of Wales and the Duchess of Cornwall are joint patrons of the Watercolour World, which is chaired by Fred Hohler.
 In March 2021, Marandi was appointed co-chair to the Growth Board of homelessness charity Centrepoint.
 In 2021, The Marandi Foundation partnered with the Conran Shop on the New Designer of the Future Award, which supports creative talent denoting an accolade and a £40,000 in investment money to further develop the winner's ideas.